deodandem/1134/content/docs/Schedule/_index.md

 {{< /details >}}

+{{< /expand >}}

 <span class="yellow">Essay 1 "Line" (Due 9/25, 22:00)</span>
 <p class="descript", style="margin-top:-.5em">Revisions, if needed, are due on October 7.</p>

 ### Week 4: Sept 21, 23, 25 – Sonnet

 <p class="descript">
 What do sonnets do?
 What subjects do they gravitate toward?
 What makes this form so robust and versatile?
 We will take an &ldquo;inductive&rdquo; approach to the form this week by reading a wide range of sonnets by Petrarch, Shakespeare, Rilke, Berrigan, Toomer, Hayes, Hopkins, Sor Juana, Pessoa, and others.
-A small "reader" has been uploaded on Canvas (117-sonnets.pdf).
-We will also engage with the terms <span class="key">ritual</span>, <span class="key">fiction</span>, and <span class="key">deixis</span> as they pertain to sonnets and other poems.
+A small "reader" has been uploaded on Canvas ( > Files > Sonnet > 129-sonnets.pdf ).
 </p>

 9/21: Essay 1 Discussion, Sonnet reader
 <p class="descript">
 Before class, take a look at the sonnets in the reader.
-Choose a sonnet to share in the #sonnet slack channel.
+Choose a sonnet to share in the <span class="slack">#sonnet</span> channel.
 You may give general impressions and write about its meter, rhyme, or line groupings.
 In class we'll talk about the discussion board posts and upcoming essay, and then talk about some of your chosen sonnets.
 </p>

 9/23: Sonnet reader (cont.)
 <p class="descript">
-Please post to #sonnet prior to class.
+Please post to <span class="slack">#sonnet</span> prior to class.
 If you have already posted a sonnet, post another one.
 We'll continue talking about sonnets today, identifying common topics, trends in historical development, and variations in form (rhyme, cross-linguistic meter, length, stanza structure).
 We'll also do some reading exercises with the short essays from <i>Art of the Sonnet</i> to practice extracting key ideas quickly from secondary texts.
 </p>

 9/25: Sonnet reader (cont.) *Art of the Sonnet,* Introduction (p.
 5-25)
 <p class="descript">
 Prior to class, focus on finishing Essay 1.
 If you have time, read the introduction of <i>Art of the Sonnet</i> and peruse some of the short essays on individual sonnets.
 When you're done, read the given page range of <i>Post-Petrarchism</i> for Monday.
-In class, we will try to consolidate some of the observations we made in class on Wednesday and do some more reading exercises.
+In class, we will try to consolidate some of the observations we made in class on Wednesday with a lecture on the Early Modern sonnet and the function of the poetic <span class="key">conceit</span>.

 ### Week 5: Sept 28, 30, Oct 2 – Sonnet

 9/28: Sonnet reader (cont.) *Post-Petrarchism,* Introduction (p.
 1-13)
 <p class="descript">
-Prior to class, make a note in #post-petrarchism on the <span class="key">ritual</span> and <span class="key">fiction</span> dimensions of a sonnet from the reader.
-We will see how we can apply these concepts to various poems and how our previous discussions of line and meter relate to these two terms.
+Prior to class, read and take your own notes on <span class="key">ritual</span> and <span class="key">fiction</span> dimensions of a sonnet from the reader.
+We will discuss sonnets from the 19th century onward see how we can apply these concepts to various poems.
+We will also develop an understanding of how our previous discussions of line, meter, and conceit, relate to the two new terms.
 </p>

 9/30: Sonnet reader (cont.), *Post-Petrarchism,* Chapter 1 (p.
 22-27)

 <p class="descript">
-Copy a quote of interest to the #post-petrarchism channel, as well as a second sonnet which you think uses <span class="key">deixis</span> in an interesting manner.
-We will see how we can apply deixis to some Petrarch sonnets, and others that you may have posted.
-Our focus is moving beyond the individual poem to poems in sequences or groups.
+Choose a sonnet and think about how it uses <span class="key">deixis</span> in an interesting manner.
+Bring your thoughts to class.
+We will see how we can apply deixis to various sonnets, and our focus will move beyond the individual poem to poems in sequences or groups.
 </p>

 10/2: Sonnet reader (cont.), *Theory of the Lyric*, Chapter 1 (p.
 10-38)
 <p class="descript">
 Pay close attention to how the nine poems presented in the chapter are analyzed.
-Prior to class, choose a sonnet (or other poem) discussed in previous weeks; write a sentence or two in #sonnet on how it involves the <span class="key">four parameters</span> (enunciative-apparatus, being-event, re-performance, hyperbolic-risk).
-We will discuss what you have noted on the poems you have chosen, and discuss Culler's analyses as well.
+Prior to class, choose a sonnet (or other poem); write a sentence or two in <span class="slack">#post-petrarchism</span> on how it involves <span class="key">deixis</span>, <span class="key">ritual and fiction</span>, and/or the <span class="key">four parameters</span> (enunciative-apparatus, being-event, re-performance, hyperbolic-risk).
+We will discuss what you have noted in class and reflect on the styles of argumentation/theorization that we've been exposed to thus far.
 </p>

 ### Week 6: Oct 5, Oct 7, Oct 9 – Ode